Race film

 The race film or race movie was a genre of film produced in the United States between about 1915 and the early 1950s, consisting of films produced for black audiences, and featuring black casts.
 Approximately five hundred race films were produced.
 Of these, fewer than one hundred remain.
 Because race films were produced outside the Hollywood studio system, they were largely forgotten by mainstream film historians until they resurfaced in the 1980s on the BET cable network.
 In their day, race films were very popular among African-American theatergoers.
-Their influence continues to be felt in cinema and television marketed to African Americans.
+Their influence continues to be felt in cinema and television marketed to African-Americans.

 The term "race film" is sometimes used to describe films of the period aimed at other minority audiences.
 For instance, the 1926 film Silk Bouquet (also known as The Dragon Horse) starred the Asian-American actress Anna May Wong and was marketed to Chinese-American audiences.

 Financing and production

 African Americans produced films for black audiences as early as 1905, but most race films were produced after 1915.
 As many as 500 race films were produced in the United States between 1915 and 1952.
 As happened later with the early black sitcoms on television, race movies were most often financed by white-owned companies, such as Leo Popkin, and scripted and directed by whites.
 But one producer, Alfred N. Sack, made some films written and directed by black talent such as Spencer Williams.
 Many race films were produced by white-owned film companies outside the Hollywood-centered American film industry, such as Million Dollar Productions in the 1930s and Toddy Pictures in the 1940s.
 One of the earliest surviving examples of a black cast film aimed at a black audience is A Fool and His Money (1912), directed by French emigree Alice Guy for the Solax Film Company.
 The Ebony Film Company of Chicago, created specifically to produce black-cast films, was also headed by a white production team.

 Some black-owned studios existed, including Lincoln Motion Picture Company (1916–1921).
 The most notable was Oscar Micheaux's Chicago-based Micheaux Film Corporation, which operated from 1918–1940.
 On his posters, Micheaux advertised that his films were scripted and produced exclusively by African Americans.
 Astor Pictures also released several race films and produced Beware with Louis Jordan.
 In total, there were approximately 150 independent companies producing race movies during this period.

 The race films vanished during the early 1950s after African-American participation in World War II contributed to the starring of black actors in lead roles in several Hollywood major productions.
-Many of these focused on the serious problems of integration and racism, such as Pinky with Ethel Waters; Home of the Brave with James Edwards; and Intruder in the Dust, all in 1949; and No Way Out (1950), which was the debut of the notable actor Sidney Poitier.
+Many of these focused on the serious problems of integration and racism, such as Pinky with Ethel Waters; Home of the Brave with James Edwards; and Intruder in the Dust with Juano Hernandez, all in 1949; and No Way Out (1950), which was the debut of the notable actor Sidney Poitier.
 The last known race film appears to have been an obscure adventure film of 1954 called Carib Gold.